Javed-Iqbal-516/hello-world/README.md

 Jphp

-A non mvc php framework
+A non mvc php framework.
-Best for creating crud in seconds
+Best for creating crud in minutes.